shinyinbox/shinyinbox.github.io/_posts/2014-10-10-my-universal-plaintext-inbox.markdown

 <p style="text-align: center;"><img src="/images/2014-10-10-my-universal-plaintext-inbox-7.png" alt="PopClip Keyboard Maestro macro for Inbox" /></p>

 So that's it!
 Took some time (okay, lots) to set up, but I use it all the time, especially the PopClip extension and Drafts action.
 Having this single inbox for capture of random information (text, links, quotes, code snippets, telephone numbers, reminders) is a big relief, because I can trust that when I send something there, I will always know where to find it.
-Plus it's stored in plaintext, and recent versions are accessible on Dropbox and on TimeMachine.
+Plus it's stored in plaintext, and older versions are backed up on Dropbox and TimeMachine.